Success is Planted in the Off-Season

 Kenyan-American runner Bernard Lagat has done just that,[1] competing in his final professional race at the age of 41 (and placing second).[2]
 His secret sauce?
 A five-week "off-season" every single year.[3]

-As actors, we'll inevitably experience our own version of "off-season".
-While ours is unlikely to follow the reliable annual pattern an athlete's does, there will be periods in which we aren't being employed to act.
-Perhaps we'll find the flow of auditions to momentarily slow as well.
+As actors, we'll inevitably experience our own version of an "off-season".
+While ours is unlikely to follow the predictable annual pattern an athlete's does, there will be periods in which we aren't being employed to act.
+Perhaps the flow of auditions will momentarily slow, too.

 The two seasons